Device Metrics Dimensions

 Notes:

-- Supported operators for WHERE clause: case-insensitive equality, LIKE, IN, and regex matching.
+- Supports case-insensitive equality, LIKE, IN, and regex matching in WHERE clause.

 - Site assignments in the table may lag Admin settings by up to 10 minutes.